Informations on applying for a visa

 Relaxation of restrictions on entry to Germany for vaccinated persons from 25 June 2021

-However, this does not apply to entry to Germany from countries that are classified as Areas of variant of concern.
-Entry to Germany from these areas continues to be prohibited.
+However, this does not apply to entry to Germany from countries that are classified as areas of variant of concern.
+Transportation to Germany from these areas continues to be prohibited.

-Only persons who have been vaccinated with one of the vaccines listed on the website of the Paul-Ehrlich-Institute (PEI) and whose last required vaccination was administered at least 14 days ago can enter Germany.
-This currently applies solely to vaccines approved by the European Medicines Agency (EMA).
+Only persons who have been vaccinated with vaccines listed on the website of the Paul-Ehrlich-Institut (PEI) can enter Germany (see details below).
+This currently applies solely to vaccines approved by the European Medicines Agency (EMA) or equivalents of these vaccines used in third countries.
 The plan is to extend this to other vaccines with a comparable level of protection as soon as the necessary tests have been completed.

 - date of vaccination, number of vaccinations,